Bladder exstrophy: Surgery

 Surgical reconstruction of the clitoris, which is separated into two distinct bodies.
 Surgical reconstruction to correct the split of the mons, redefine the structure of the bladder neck and urethra.
 Vaginoplasty will correct the anteriorly displaced vagina.
 If the anus is involved, it is also repaired.
 Fertility remains and women who were born with bladder exstrophy usually develop prolapse due to the weaker muscles of the pelvic floor.

+Bladder exstrophy males reassigned and raised as females

+Between 1960 and 2000, doctors believed XY males with cloacal exstrophy (the most extreme form of bladder exstrophy) would be happier socially as females, and surgically reassigned them.
+This occurred under the belief that humans were born psychosexually neutral.
+The practice proved controversial, after follow-ups by William Reiner found that many struggled to adhere to a female gender identity, had masculine interests, were attracted to females, or reverted to the male sex spontaneously or upon learning they were genetic males.